gabefinch/scrabble_score/README.md

-This is a sinatra web app that returns the scrabble value of words when entered. copyright 2015
+This is a Sinatra web app written by Phillip Orchard and Gabe Finch during the first week of Epicodus bootcamp.
+Given a string input it calculates the scrabble value of the word using a hash table of letter values.
+The method has test coverage using Rspec.